In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 And the default widgets will not appear in the sidebar/footer section …

-As we’ve explained previously, WordPress lets you completely rearrange how content displays in widgetized areas of your site sidebars, footers and navigation menus with only a few clicks of your mouse button, using drag-and-drop technology …
+As we have explained in an earlier example, WordPress lets you quickly rearrange how content is displayed in areas of your site sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-and-drop …

-(Rearranging sidebar elements using widgets can help improve visitor experience)
+(Rearranging sidebar elements with widgets can improve your site’s user experience)

-In the above screenshot, for example, you can see that we have reorganized the layout in the sidebar by switching around the search and testimonial sections.
-This is easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.
+In the screenshot above, for example, you can see that we have change the widgets in the sidebar by switching the search and testimonial sections.
+This is easily done by simply dragging and dropping the widgets into different positions inside the sidebar widget area.

-If, however, you find that you are unable to use the drag & drop function to move widgets around (e.g. using a mobile device that doesn’t support dragging-and-dropping), then you can still work with widgets if you enable Accessibility Mode.
+If, for some reason, you find that you are unable to drag-and-drop widgets around (e.g. using a mobile device that doesn’t support dragging-and-dropping), you can still work with widgets if you enable Accessibility Mode.

-To enable Accessibility Mode, log into your WordPress administration area and go to the Widgets section …
+To enable Accessibility Mode, log into your WordPress dashboard and navigate to the Widgets section …

 (WordPress Widgets Menu)